FAQ: Alternative Winter Break Puerto Rico

 Note: Both the LA Federation and the Greater Metrowest Federation of NJ have special scholarships available for teens from their areas.
 For more information, email email@example.com.

 We are currently working with our partners in Puerto Rico to secure volunteer opportunities.
-We are going to be focusing our efforts in the Loiza municipality, a community approximately 18 miles from San Juan.
+We are going to be focusing our efforts in the Loiza municipality, a community approximately 18 miles from San Juan and the community of Morovis, located in the central region of the island.
 Our work will most likely include building and painting, debris cleanup and a beach cleanup.
 We also hope to work with elderly and home bound and the group will organize a Christmas carnival for children.
 Participants will also meet community activists and volunteers working in social service and social change organizations.
 We will update as we move forward with our planning.